tiksem/KotlinSpirit/README.md

 `!char('a')` matches EOF, but `char - 'a'` doesn't match EOF.

 ## Repeat rules
 The resultType of repeat rules might be different, depending on the repeated rule kind.
-If the repeated rule is `Char` rule the result is `CharSequence` in all other cases it is `List<T>`, where `T` is the resultType of repeared rule.
+If the repeated rule is `Char` rule the result is `CharSequence` in all other cases it is `List<T>`, where `T` is the resultType of the repeared rule.

 Repeat rule is specified by: